sensor-dream/APIVOF/guidelines/list-info/e-packs-in-system-fedora-34.md

 <summary>expat</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : An XML parser library
+Short desc    : An XML parser library
 URL          : https://libexpat.github.io/
-Лицензия     : MIT
+License      : MIT
-Описание     : This is expat, the C library for parsing XML, written by James Clark.
+Descript     : This is expat, the C library for parsing XML, written by James Clark.
 Expat
              : is a stream oriented XML parser.
 This means that you register handlers with
              : the parser prior to starting the parse.
 These handlers are called when the
              : parser discovers the associated structures in the document being parsed.
 A